CPAL

 Meet The Team

-CPAL Leadership
+CPAL Membership

 The CPAL leadership team represents a broad spectrum of expertise in Cascadia paleoseismology.
 This expertise spans investigations of active crustal faulting, coastal tectonic subsidence, extent of tsunami inundation and composite earthquake histories of the Cascadia plate boundary and histories of upper plate faulting.
 The research tools used to collect and analyze paleoseismic data include excavations, coring, surveying, microfossil identification and employing both transfer function models and radiocarbon age models to refine-lab-derived microfossil observations and age determinations.
 The leadership team members individually, and collectively, mentor undergraduate students, graduate students and post docs.
 Paleoseismologists working within the larger CPAL research team will actively interact with the CRESCENT modeling community to ensure that paleoseismic data and tsunami inundation observations are effectively integrated with Cascadia deformation models.